• Skip to primary navigation

 Grilled salmon will last around 3 days in the fridge if stored in an airtight container.
 When storing seafood, I usually prefer glass containers with lids.

-You can keep the salmon in the freezer for 4-6 months in an airtight container.
-To defrost, soak the container in a bath of cool water until it is no longer frozen.
+In an airtight container, you can keep the salmon in the freezer for 4-6 months.
+To defrost, soak the container in a cool water bath until it is no longer frozen.

-Then you can heat it in the oven at 275º F for 12-15 minutes.
-Add a tablespoon or two of water, so the fish doesn’t dry out when baking.
+Then, heat it in the oven at 275º F for 12-15 minutes.
+Add a tablespoon or two of water so the fish doesn’t dry out when baking.
 You will have better results by heating the coho salmon slowly.

 More Ways to Cook Salmon: